 You can provide copies of travel documents and itineraries for a honeymoon or a family vacation.
 If your spouse has traveled abroad to visit your family members, it shows a genuine interest in you as a person.
 Also, if you planned a honeymoon or vacation together, it tends to show that your marriage is not a sham and that you are planning trips together for pleasure.

 Don’t be afraid to share wedding pictures and (non-intimate) photographs of you and your spouse during your marriage.
 This demonstrates that you are a happy couple and attend events together!
 If the U.S. citizen spouse bought anniversary or birthday gifts for the other spouse, show the cards and receipts.

 You can submit copies of identification documents showing that your spouse took your name or that you took his or hers.
 However, it is not necessary that the two of you share a surname to prove that you have a genuine marriage.
 Plenty of couples decide for a variety of reasons to keep their original surnames after marriage.

 Affidavits, Letters, and Correspondence

-While it’s not the best evidence, you can also submit letters and emails that you and your spouse sent to each other during your relationship, or letters and emails from others that address you as a couple.
+While it’s not the best evidence, you can also submit letters, emails, Facebook posts, and other messages that you and your spouse sent to each other during your relationship, or cards, letters and emails from others that address you as a couple.